 On the other side of the campground is the Village Trail, a shorter more gradual trail that takes you to a partially excavated village with ruins from the early peoples of the area.

-Camping at Three Rivers: the site features a small campground with picnic shelters, a bathhouse, a group site, 2 RV sites with water and electric hookups, as well as 5 tent sites.
+The site features a small campground with picnic shelters, a bathhouse, a group site, 2 RV sites with water and electric hookups, as well as 5 tent sites.

 Less than an hour’s drive away is White Sands National Park, check out our post for all of the fun activities at this very unique park.